hhamza1/job-listings/README.md

 Use the [data.json](./data.json) file to pull the data and then dynamically add the content.
 This would be perfect if you're looking to practice a JS library/framework like React, Vue, or Svelte.

 To add a filter, the user needs to click on the tablets on the right-side of the listing on desktop or the bottom on mobile.
 For each filter added, only listings containing all selected filters should be returned.

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.

-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail it is available to buy from the challenge page on the platform.

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

 **Have fun building!** 🚀